Jackyijun/Power-Outage-Investigation/README.md

 **P-Value:** 0.0

 **Conclusion:** Since the P-value is 0, which is lower than 0.05, we shall reject our null hypothsis.
 Our hypothesis test suggests that the mean outage duration caused by severe weather is significantly higher than the overall outage duration.
 This favors our alternative hypothsis: Severe weather related outage durations ***are not*** randomly sampled from the population of outage duration.
+This implies that the overall duration when caused by severe weather is significantly higher than the average duration length.